dstackai/dstack/docs/docs/reference/backends/lambda.md

 ## 3. Create a project

-Now that you have AWS and Lambda credentials set up, log in to the Hub, open the `Projects` page, click `Add`, and select `Lambda` in the `Type` field.
+Now that you set up the Lambda Cloud API key, S3 bucket and AWS credentials, log in to the server UI, open the `Projects` page, click `Add`, and select `Lambda` in the `Type` field.

 ![](../../../assets/images/dstack-hub-create-lambda-project.png){ width=800 }